Candidates

 Facebook and Instagram: Culture, Reach, and Volume

-• Create Instagram Reels and Stories highlighting company culture, remote policies, and real behind-the-scenes content from engineering teams
+Create Instagram Reels and Stories highlighting company culture, remote policies, and real behind-the-scenes content from engineering teams.
+Visual content performs especially well with early-career candidates who are evaluating company culture as heavily as compensation and technical challenge.

 Ad tools on these platforms can direct candidates to an application flow where Fonzi handles structured screening and assessments.
-This turns broad reach into a qualified pipeline.
+This turns broad reach into a qualified pipeline, ensuring that the high volume these platforms generate doesn't overwhelm your recruiting team with unqualified applicants.

 YouTube and Technical Content Platforms